Have you ever wanted to go snowshoeing in Switzerland? You can and you certainly should!

 Mmmmm, homemade jam…

-As we entered a long, sweeping bowl ringed with an unbroken mountain ridge, we debated about whether to push on toward the distant ridge and try to complete a full loop back down into the valley, not knowing if the trail circled back or if the route was even possible across the river below.
+As we entered a long, sweeping bowl ringed with an unbroken mountain ridge, we debated about whether to push on toward the distant ridge and try to complete a full loop back down into the valley.
+We didn’t know if the trail circled back though or if the route was even possible across the river below.

-With daylight fading fast, the temperature dropping noticeably, and Travis without a jacket, we regretfully opted to turn back.
+With daylight fading fast, the temperature dropping noticeably, and Travis without a jacket, we regretfully opted for the safe option and turned back.

 But not before spending some time playing in the snow, throwing snowballs for Touille to chase!
 If you like snowshoeing with your dog, they’ll love this trail.

 Finally turning back toward our car and home, we turned left and snowshoed off into the Swiss sunset.

 Check these out for more fun things to do in winter in Switzerland!